Satantango (novel)

 Satantango (Sátántangó, tr.
-"Satan's Tango") is a 1985 novel by the Hungarian writer László Krasznahorkai.
+"Satan's Tango") is a 1985 novel by the 2025 Nobel Prize winning Hungarian writer László Krasznahorkai.
 It is Krasznahorkai's debut novel.
 It was adapted into a widely acclaimed seven-hour film, Sátántangó (1994), directed by Béla Tarr.
 The English translation by George Szirtes won the Best Translated Book Award (2013).

+Structure

+The novel is postmodernist and is narrated from multiple perspectives.
+The structure of the book's chapters resembles a tango, with six "steps" forward followed by six backward.
+Every chapter is a long paragraph which does not contain line breaks.
+The twelve parts are titled as follows (in the original Hungarian and in English translation).